Behavior or Sensory?

 Shifting from reactive to responsive will go a long way in helping you consistently set and maintain appropriate limits, which is the holy grail for managing challenging behaviors.

 4. Connect and reflect

-I have a rule that I don’t talk about the behavior or the consequence with my kids in the heat of the moment.
+We have a rule that we don’t talk about the behavior or the consequence with my kids in the heat of the moment.
 Good communication is impossible when emotions are in overdrive.

 Instead, connect with your child by describing your and his experience.
 “That was pretty upsetting, wasn’t it?
 You were really angry and then Mommy got angry too and I started yelling.”
 If you lost your temper, here is the perfect opportunity to repair the rupture, model taking responsibility for your behavior, and practice the art of an apology.
 “Mommy didn’t handle that well.
 I’m sorry I yelled at you, you didn’t deserve that.
 I need to practice staying calm.”

 Then, reflect on what happened by helping him come up with ideas for how he (and you if you didn’t do so well with the attunement and empathy) can handle a similar situation differently in the future.
 “That was really hard.
 What do you think we can do if that happens again?”
 Brainstorming together will help you both feel reconnected.

 You can also revisit the consequence- “I know you felt angry when your brother grabbed your toy, but you can’t hit him.
 When you hit, you have to take a break.”
 This reinforces the behavioral standards you have for your child.